wp-plugins/wp-grins-ssl/readme.txt

 == Changelog ==

 = 3.1 =
-* Release on ??? by Ipstenu
+* Released on 17 April 2012 by Ipstenu
 * Trying to fix why it decides, magically, not to show up.
 Sometimes.

 = 3.0 =